rm511130/purpura/README.md

 ![](./images//KitchenUnzipped.png)

-Take these files and place them in a directory of your choice.
-In this tutorial we will place the files under `C:\Users\Ralph\3D Objects\Kitchen from Pixar` per the example shown below:
+- Take these files and place them in a directory of your choice.
+- For this tutorial, we will place the files under `C:\Users\Ralph\3D Objects\Kitchen from Pixar` per the example shown below:

 ![](./images/Source-Directory.png)